 We strive constantly for excellence in intellectual inquiry, academic freedom and integrity, and ethical practice in academic endeavours.
 At the heart of all of this is an exciting and stimulating student-centred learning and teaching environment.

 A rich and vibrant student life

 The University of Sydney is a blend of neo-gothic sandstone history complete with gargoyles, cloisters and courtyards and contemporary, well-equipped architecture, offering the highest quality teaching, learning and research facilities.
-In 2010, the University will complete a $800 million project to renew, rebuild and enhance our campuses.
+In 2010, the University completed a $800 million project to renew, rebuild and enhance our campuses.